-Families are encouraged to participate in an “egg drop” this year – meaning they will drop by the hospital parking lot in their cars and receive bags of Easter eggs and goodies for their children.
-As always, kids are divided into age groups: ages 1 to 3, 4 to 6, 7 to 9 and 10 to 12.
-One lucky child in each age group will find a gold coin and win a new bicycle!
+Participating in the egg drop is simple; families can drop by the hospital parking lot in their cars and receive bags of Easter eggs and goodies for their children.
+As always, kids are divided into age groups: 1 to 3, 4 to 6, 7 to 9 and 10 to 12.
+One lucky child in each age group will find a gold coin and win a new bicycle.

-“The Mountain View Chamber of Commerce partners with us each year for the egg hunt, and none of us wanted to cancel the event,” Weatherford said.
-“We hope this is a fun alternative as kids hunt through their bags for goodies and the possibility of rolling away with some new wheels.”
+“The Mountain View Chamber of Commerce partners with us each year for this Easter event,” Weatherford said.
+“We heard from a lot of families that the kids had a great time hunting through their bags for goodies and the possibility of rolling away with some new wheels.”